WenheLI/oteps/text/0000-Metric-SLI-Tag.md

 ## Motivation

+OpenTelemetry provides a standard data format and model to process telemetry data with different types of backends.
+However, in the current standard format there is no existing space for adding metadata.
 By adding metadata tag to metrics, we can get benefits from the following scenarios:

-### End to End Metrics data consuming
+### Data Analysis and Consumption

-To enable an end-to-end metrics consuming and computation pipeline, user needs to manually write some configurations to specify how to transform and consume specific types of metrics data.
+To achieve end-to-end data analysis, users need to manually write some configurations to specify how to transform and consume specific types of metrics data.
 We could leverage the metadata tag to provide an out-of-box solution which allows users to attach essential information when they are instrumenting.
 In details, users could attach a `Latency` tag to a metric which denotes this is a latency related metric.
 And in the consuming pipeline, we could read this tag and automatically compute the latency statistics.

 ### Data Management